abinit/abinit/doc/tutorial/compilation.md

 ```

 to download and uncompress the tarball.
-Then one can configure/compile/test/install the library with:
+Then configure/compile/test/install the library with:

 ```sh
 ./configure --prefix=$HOME/local